bartobri/mrrcrypt/ADAPTIVE_MIRROR_FIELD.md

 =====================

-To help explain what an adaptive mirror field is, let's first explain what a typical, non-adaptive mirror field is.
+To help explain what an adaptive mirror field is, let's first explain what a typical mirror field is.

 Non-Adaptive Mirror Field
 -------------------------